Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 It is very important to mention that we use as an input the Vogan version of the local Langlands correspondence for the classical groups considered in this paper.
 Since it is known over archimedean local fields, the archimedean theory of arithmetic wavefront sets developed in this paper is unconditional.
-As explained in \cite{K22}, the Vogan version of the local Langlands conjecture for even special orthogonal groups over non-archimedean local fields is still in progress, for instance, although it is known in many situations.
+As explained in \cite{K23}, the Vogan version of the local Langlands conjecture for even special orthogonal groups over non-archimedean local fields is still in progress, for instance, although it is known in many situations.
 Hence for accuracy, we may have to take it as an assumption for those incomplete cases, when we discuss the theory over non-archimedean local fields.

 From the computation point of view, D. Johnson computed the associated varieties for irreducible Harish-Chandra modules for $\SU(p,q)$ based on the Robinson-Schensted algorithm in \cite{Jns}.
 Based on our results in Section \ref{sec-PCR}, we also make a program based on Mathematica to compute the arithmetic wavefront for the discrete series of $\RU(p,q)$, which is available upon request.
 Our program obtains the same signed Young diagram as Johnson did in \cite{Jns}, which provides strong numerical evidence for the Wavefront Set Conjecture (Conjecture \ref{conj:wfss} or more precisely Conjecture \ref{conj:main}) for the discrete series.
+A proof of the Wavefront Set Conjecture for $\wf_\ari(\pi)$ and $\wf_\tr(\pi)$ has recently been found for real classical groups in a forthcoming work of D. Liu, Z. Luo, J. Ma and L. Zhang (2025).
+In fact, it is proved that as in \eqref{alg-ana-wfs}, the Wavefront Set Conjecture for $\wf_\ari(\pi)$ and $\wf_\tr(\pi)$ holds for $\BR$-rational topology, which is a refinement of Conjecture \ref{conj:wfss}.
+We believe that such a refinement holds in general.

 It is clear that the notion of arithmetic wavefront sets and the relevant conjectures can be formulated without difficulty over finite fields.
-Some cases have been verified in a forthcoming work of Z. Peng and Z. Wang (\cite{PW22}).
+In this case, we refer to an excellent work of Z. Wang in \cite{Wan24} (see also \cite{PW23}), where the approach and algorithm, as developed in this paper, are capable of explicitly constructing the wavefront set $\wf_\ari$ and verifying the Wavefront Set Conjecture \ref{conj:wfss}.
+With the complete results of Wang for finite field case, it is natural to expect that the methods and algorithms as developed in this paper can be implemented for all local fields in general.